-College and Career Readiness Number of passing AP/IB exams-and dual enrollment courses, or CTE certificates per year over the number of grade 12 students.
-Components Number of passing Advanced Placement (AP) exams, International Baccalaureate (IB) exams, dual enrollment courses, and approved Career and Technical Education (CTE) certification exams in the current school year: O Minimum passing requirement for AP is a 3 on the exam O Minimum passing requirement for IB is a 4 on the exam O Minimum passing requirement for a dual enrollment course is a grade of C- O Minimum passing requirements for a CTE certification: A CTE certification must be earned in an eligible CTE career sector per the Strategic Plan for Career and Technical Education in the District of Columbia (CTE Strategic Plan) 36 A CTE certification exam is the test to receive an industry-recognized certification Farning a certification means completing all the requirements and receiving the certification Minimum Number of grade 12 students as per end of year enrollment records on a date determined by DC PCSB Metric number of AP exams, IB exams, dual enrollment courses, and CTE certifications passed by students at any grade level number of grade 12 students All students who earn college-level credits or earning a CTE industry-recognized certifications while attending high school.
+Gateway College and Career Readiness Number of passing AP/IB exams, dual enrollment courses, or CTE certificates per year over the number of grade 12 students.
+Components Number of passing Advanced Placement (AP) exams, International Baccalaureate (IB) exams, dual enrollment courses, and approved Career and Technical Education (CTE) certification exams in the current school year: All students who earn college-level credits or earning a CTE industry-recognized certifications while attending high school.
 All passing exams during school year 2017-18 contribute to the score, regardless of who takes the test.
 Expressing passing exams as per 100 score adjusts to reflect size of school and corresponds more closely to national reporting norms.
 Using the grade 12 cohort as denominator enables measures to track passing scores without creating incentives for schools to limit size of college/career-level classes.
 Notes One student may contribute multiple passing exams or courses, and each passing score or grade will count in the numerator.
 The student, if in grade 12, will count only once in the denominator.
 Passing scores from students in grades 9-11 contribute to numerator but not to the denominator, which is limited to all grade 12 students.
-Any HS with a grade 12 that does not offer AP or IB exams, or dual enrollment courses, or CTE Programs of Study is given 0 points on this metric.
+Any HS with a grade 12 that does not offer AP or IB exams, dual enrollment courses, or CTE Programs of Study is given 0 points on this metric.
 Dual enrollment courses must be at least three credit hours.

 Indicator Measure Description Components, Metric, Additional Notes Rationale Dual enrollment courses taken in the summer prior to the start of the school year (i.e., summer 2017) will be included along with courses taken during school year 2017-18.
 Students with disabilities in non-public placements are not included in this measure.
 Students who qualify for the alternative state assessment (i.e., the Multi-State Alternate Assessment consortium or MSAA assessment) and students on an IEP certificate track are not included in this measure.
 Outliers are removed prior to calculating the floor and target for the achievement measures.
 Outliers are any rates that exceed 1.5IQR.
 Outliers are removed prior to implementing the business rule to calculate each year's rate in the three-year weighted calculation.
 Validation: DC PCSB collects AP data from College Board, dual enrollment from UDC.
-Schools submit evidence of passing IB courses, and transcripts for dual enrollment courses, and evidence of earned CTE certifications.
+Schools submit evidence of passing IB courses, transcripts for dual enrollment courses, and evidence of earned CTE certifications.
 DC PCSB validates 100% of the evidence submitted by schools to validate the rate for this measure.
 Schools must notify DC PCSB prior to the program year if planning to include CTE for approval.

-36 A copy of the Strategic Plan can be found at: http://osse.dc.gov/publication/career-and-technical-education-cte-strategic-plan; schools may appeal the PCSB to include a certification that is not an eligible CTE career sector if the school can show that the career filed meets the high-skill, high-wage, and high-demand criteria outlined in the Strategic Plan.
+&lt;sup>34 A copy of the Strategic Plan can be found at: http://osse.dc.gov/publication/career-and-technical-education-cte-strategic-plan; schools may appeal the PCSB to include a certification that is not an eligible CTE career sector if the school can show that the career filed meets the high-skill, high-wage, and high-demand criteria outlined in the Strategic Plan.